A Lipschitz Bandits Approach for Continuous Hyperparameter Optimization: Preliminaries: Pure Exploration Lipschitz Bandits with Batched Feedback

 For continuous HPO tasks, the candidate hyperparameters are gathered into a compact subset of $\R^d$.
-When modeling HPO as pure exploration bandit problem, the arm set $\mathcal{X}\in\R^d$ corresponds to the set of hyperparameter configurations, and pulling an arm corresponds to training the model.
+When modeling HPO as pure exploration bandit problem, the arm set $\mathcal{X}\in\R^d$ corresponds to the set of hyperparameters, and pulling an arm corresponds to training the model.
+Assigning budget $n$ to arm $x\in\mathcal{X}$ means training the model with $n$ units of resources (e.g., iterations), after which we receive a loss $\ell(x,n)$.
+Similar to existing bandit-modeling of HPO \citep[e.g.,][]{jamieson2016non, li2017hyperband}, we assume that for any $x$ there exists a \emph{limit loss} $\mu(x)=\lim_{n\to\infty}\ell(x,n)$ and we define the optimal limiting loss as $\mu^*=\min_{x\in\mathcal{X}}\mu(x)$.
+We also make the following assumption.